haylocki/FrameByFrame/README.md

 **Edit Image:** allows you to edit the frame being displayed on the left of the FrameByFrame window

-**Mask: Allows:** you to mask off parts of an image.
+**Mask:** Allows you to mask off parts of an image.
 Masked areas will not be copied when copying images.

 **Undo:** Allows you to undo an edit on a frame